tutorialsMarch 19, 2026

 Sync delays.
 Changes made in one system take time to reflect in the other.
 For a finance team trying to close the month, a 15-minute sync delay on a payment confirmation is a problem.

 Limited field mapping.
 The native integration maps a fixed set of fields.
-Custom deal properties in HubSpot, which is where most firms store PO numbers, billing instructions, and contract terms, do not sync automatically.
-You either map them manually or they do not make it to the invoice.
+Custom deal properties in HubSpot — which is where most firms store PO numbers, billing instructions, and contract terms — do not sync automatically.
+You either map them manually in every deal or they do not make it to the invoice.

 No invoice generation triggers.
 There is no native workflow action that creates a QuickBooks invoice when a HubSpot deal stage changes.
 This is the core automation that most firms want and it does not exist out of the box.

 Duplicate record issues.
 When the same contact exists in both systems with slightly different formatting, the integration creates duplicates rather than merging them.
-Finance teams end up with two customer records in QuickBooks for the same client.
+Finance teams end up with two customer records in QuickBooks for the same client, and payments start landing on the wrong account.

 The Three Approaches to Fixing It

-These tools add the missing layer between HubSpot and QuickBooks.
+These tools add a mapping layer between HubSpot and QuickBooks.
 They can map custom deal properties to invoice fields, trigger invoice creation on deal stage changes, and handle more complex billing structures than the native integration.

 Tools like n8n and Make.com let you build custom workflows that connect HubSpot and QuickBooks at the API level.
 A workflow can trigger on a deal stage change in HubSpot, read the deal properties, fetch the contract from DocuSign, validate the PO number, build the invoice line items, and push the invoice to QuickBooks with the correct billing contact and payment terms.

-This approach is more powerful than third-party integration tools because it can incorporate contract data, project management data, and any other system in your stack.
-The tradeoff is that it requires someone who can build and maintain the workflow.
+This approach is more powerful than middleware tools because it can incorporate contract data, project management data, and any other system in your stack.
+The tradeoff is that it requires someone who can build and maintain the workflow — and workflows break when APIs change or field names shift.

 For firms that want the outcome without managing the technical implementation, a done-for-you engagement handles the build and ongoing operation.
 The automation is configured to your specific deal structure, billing model, and client requirements.
 Your finance team uses the output.
 Nobody on your team maintains the system.